gr3yknigh1/async-http-downloader/README.md

 Async file downloader from http server

-> This project only tested on Linux.
+> Warning: This project only tested on Linux.

 ## Requirements